aplchian/lamrim/karma.md

 ## 1. The principal teaching of the ten paths of action

-Q: So, not that i understand the general characteristics of karma, what sorts of karma and effects should i initially develop certainty?
+Q: So, now that i understand the general characteristics of karma, what sorts of karma and effects should i initially develop certainty?
 Which should I adopt, and which should I cast aside?

 A: In general, you can conclude that there are 3 ways to engage in good and bad conduct -- physically, verbally, and mentally.